Real contracts in Roman law: Pignus

 A pignus ("pledge") was a form of real security which transferred possession but not ownership.
 It often formed part of a mortgage or similar transaction.

 It developed later than the similar fiducia, where ownership was transferred as well as possession.
 Accordingly, the thing could be sold by the owner and deducted from the debt without recourse to the pledgor, and whilst it was owned by pledgee the pledgor had no right of use.
 It also required a formal conveyance.
 This is in contrast to the pignus, which could be carried out by traditio.
 Fiducia remained popular with lenders who enjoyed increased security, whereas a pignus was more useful to the pledger.
-Fiducia lasted until the late empire, but was increasingly eclipsed by pignus.
+Fiducia lasted until the late Roman Empire, but was increasingly eclipsed by pignus.

 The pledgee, if he was in physical control of the object (as was usually the case) was required to safeguard the thing.
 Like the borrower, a pledgee was held to the culpa levis in abstracto standard; again, this may have developed from custodia.
 The pledgor was liable for damage done by his thing deposited, if he acted without the care of a bonus paterfamilias.
 If the pledgee fell short of the expected standard, the contract was terminated immediately.
 The pledgee could claim for expenses incurred in maintaining the thing (such as an animal or slave).
 The pledgee had to set any profits derived from the thing against the outstanding debt.
 The pledge was repaid when the debt was settled, along with any accretions.
 The pledgor had no action without repayment.
 The pledgee did not have ownership, and therefore could not sell or destroy the thing, which was restrictive.
 A right of sale was typically agreed between the parties, to come into effect after a set time.
 So common was this that it was often considered implied.
 The amount would be deducted from the debt, interest and expenses added, and this could then be sued for under whichever contract had formed the debt.